 Only one other pure breed (other than Holstein) was found as the predominant breed in 8 or more herds in the study in more than one year.
-That breed is Jersey and this number of observations is too small to use for confident conclusions.
-Also since half of the Jersey herds in 2003 and 2002 practiced seasonal calving, the Jersey herd performance may be influenced more by calving practice than by breed.
-Another section of this report discusses the financial performance of herds meeting the seasonal calving/milking definition.
+That breed is Jersey and this number of observations is too small to use for confident conclu-

 Tom Kriegl from the U.W.
 Center for Dairy Profitability is the lead author of this report.
 You may contact him at (608) 263-2685, via e-mail at tskriegl@wisc.edu, by writing the UW Center for Dairy Profitability, 277 Animal Science Bldg., 1675 Observatory Drive, Madison, WI 53706, or by visiting http://cdp.wisc.edu.
-The following researchers have led the project in their respective states: Jim Endress (Illinois), Larry Tranel and Robert Tigner (lowa), Ralph Booker and Ed Heckman (Indiana), Sherrill Nott, Bill Bivens, Phil Taylor, and Chris Wolf (Michigan), Margot Rudstrom (Minnesota), Tony Rickard (Missouri) Jim Grace (New York), Thomas Noyes and Clif Little (Ohio), Jack Kyle and John Molenhuis (Ontario, Canada), J. Craig Williams (Pennsylvania), and Tom Kriegl and Gary Frank (Wisconsin).
+The following researchers have led the project in their respective states: Jim Endress (Illinois), Larry Tranel and Robert Tigner (Iowa), Ralph Booker and Ed Heckman (Indiana), Sherrill Nott, Bill Bivens, Phil Taylor, and Chris Wolf (Michigan), Margot Rudstrom (Minnesota), Tony Rickard (Missouri) Jim Grace (New York), Thomas Noyes and Clif Little (Ohio), Jack Kyle and John Molenhuis (Ontario, Canada), J. Craig Williams (Pennsylvania), and Tom Kriegl and Gary Frank (Wisconsin).
 Any opinions, findings, conclusions or recommendations expressed in this publication are those of the authors and do not necessarily reflect the view of the U.S. Department of Agriculture.